Skip to main content

 • The same healthcare professional may discharge the beneficiary from the hospital, report hospital or observation discharge services, and bill TCM services.
 However, the required face-to-face visit may not take place on the same day as discharge day management services.

-• TCM may not be billed during a post-operative global period.
+• TCM may not be billed during a post-operative global period or with certain other codes, such as home health and hospice.

 • Medicine reconciliation and management must be furnished no later than the date of the face-to-face visit.